 The magnetic stripe on the back of traditional cards houses unchanging data—like your card number, expiration date, and CVV code.
 If someone accesses that data, they have everything they need to duplicate your card and use it.

 Chip cards contain an embedded microchip that creates a unique, one-time-use transaction code every time it’s used.
 If someone accesses information from one specific transaction, they still won’t be able to duplicate the card.
 Because the chip creates codes that can only be used one time, attempting to reuse a transaction code would likely result in the card being denied.

 3. Rely on your mobile wallet.

-Mobile payment options, like Apple Pay, Android Pay and Samsung Pay, are not only really convenient but they’re also really secure.
-Mobile payments never share your information with merchants, and use biometric data (like your thumbprint) to authorize transactions.
-So even if Joe Schmo swipes your phone from your pocket, he can’t go on a spending spree unless he takes your thumb with him.
+Mobile payment options, like Apple Pay, Android Pay, and Samsung Pay, are not only really convenient but they’re also really secure.
+Mobile payments never share your information with merchants and use biometric data (like your Face ID or thumbprint) to authorize transactions.
+So even if Joe Schmo swipes your phone from your pocket, he can’t go on a spending spree unless he takes your thumb or face with him.